vdoubleu/antichess-engine/README.md

 ## Running the code (Dev)
 Within this repository, there are number executable to run.
 As a result, we have outlined the various runnable pieces of code below.

-NOTE: Running this code in the unoptimized debug mode is not suggested.
+NOTE: Running this code in the unoptimized debug mode without the `--release` flag is not suggested.
 It runs *really* slow if you do it like that, and it only takes marginally less time to compile.

 ### Playing against the bot (human vs bot)